mjmikulski/horology/README.md

 ### Timing part of code with a `Timing` context
 #### Quick example
-Just wrap your code using `with` statement
+Just wrap your code using a `with` statement
 ```python
 from horology import Timing